jakob-schuster/matchbox-docs/content/reference/functions.md

 ## `translate: `<code class="type">Str</code>

 Translates a string from nucleotide to protein sequence.
 Naively assumes that you've given it a string representing a valid sequence of nucleotides.
-When the input string contains an invalid codon (including if the input string contains characters aside from `A`, `C`, `T` and `G`), a `'?'` character is produced.
+Stop codons are represented as hyphen characters (`-`).
+When the input string contains an invalid codon (i.e. when the input string contains   characters aside from `A`, `C`, `T` and `G`), a `?` character is produced.

 <table style="margin-left: 0; width: 100%">
 <th style="width: 11em">Parameter</th>